The Anvyr Constitution

 Naming

 Names are permanent.
 They carry identity.
-Anvyr project names are constructed, phonetically sharp, and intentional.
+Anvyr names for direct products are constructed, phonetically sharp, and intentional.
 They are not acronyms, not descriptions, not inside jokes.
 A name should be pronounceable in any language and memorable after hearing it once.

 Quality gate